PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - System Administration

-- Windows PowerShell vs Command Prompt: PowerShell cmdlets like Restart-Service replace more than one CMD instructions (net prevent and net begin).
+- Windows PowerShell vs Command Prompt: PowerShell cmdlets like Restart-Service replace more than one CMD instruction (net prevent and net begin).

 When comparing PowerShell vs Command Prompt, overall performance and performance rely on the assignment.
 CMD is quicker for simple instructions, while PowerShell excels in automation and complicated gadget control.